weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

 If we add this code to a project, then we should have a scene where the user can press space to spawn an instance of Enemy, and hit escape to despawn it.
 Then, once spawned, the user can hit up arrow to apply some velocity to the enemy object.

-It doesn't matter what you use for the `EnemyPrefab` setting on TestInstaller to represent our enemy.
+If you are re-creating this example, note that it doesn't matter what you use for the `EnemyPrefab` setting on `TestInstaller` to represent our enemy.
 I just added a cube by selecting `GameObject -> 3D Object -> Cube` from the menu and created a prefab directly from that.

 This works but as you will see if you run it, there is a problem with it.
 After spawning a new enemy, adding a velocity to it, despawning it, and then spawning it again, the velocity remains unchanged.
 When we spawn something from a pool, we always want the state to be set to default values.
 In this example it is quite simple and there is only two classes in our subcontainer, but in a real world application, there could be many classes, all with their own state that needs to be reset by the despawn event.

-We can fix this by adding the `PoolableManager` to our subcontainer and then implementing the `IPoolable` interface in the classes that need to be reset:
+We could fix this by having the reset methods on the `EnemyFacade` explicitly call other reset methods on other objects, but it would be nice if there was a more generic way to do this.
+So instead of that, what you can do is add the built-in `PoolableManager` class to the subcontainer and then implement the `IPoolable` interface on any classes that need to be reset:

 ```csharp
 public class EnemyMoveHandler : MonoBehaviour, IPoolable